 - 2nd November 2015 - Google Says that Penguin 4 should be Released this Year but “might not be real-time.”

 - 24th November 2015 - Googles Gary Illyes confirms that the next Penguin update will be real-time.

 - 9th December 2015 - John Mueller indicates that the Google Penguin Real-time update will not be launched until next year

-- 21st January 2015 — Gary Illyes said that the new Penguin Algorithm will launch within weeks, but they cannot give a definitive time frame.
-They are aiming for the first Quarter in 2016.
+- 21st January 2015 - Gary Illyes said that the new Penguin Algorithm would launch within weeks, but they cannot give a definitive time frame.
+They were aiming for the first quarter of 2016.

 For those currently hit by the algorithm, it has been a long wait, with the last update back in December 2014.
 You can only imagine the frustration of being affected by a penalty, proceeding to sort out the issues, and then finding that you cannot recover your search rankings until Google rolls out a new update.
 Then, when you think an update will come soon, it is consistently put back, time, and time again.
 We wonder how many businesses have “gone under” because of this.